-Australian Grandmother Sentenced To Die In Malaysia For Drug Smuggling
+Australian Woman Sentenced To Die In Malaysia For Drug Smuggling

 An Australian woman was sentenced to die by a Malaysian appeals court on Thursday after being convicted of drug trafficking in the country.